What are teeth x-rays?

 How does this benefit our patients?

 The 3D x-ray provides comfort to you during the imaging process and also allows your dental professional to plan better for the procedure to fit you best.
-For example, when receiving dental implant surgery, it is important to know beforehand the quality of the jawbone and where the densest areas are to plant the posts.
+For example, when receiving dental implant surgery in Bonita Springs, FL, it is important to know beforehand the quality of the jawbone and where the densest areas are to plant the posts.

 The 3D imaging allows your dental surgeon to plan where to position the posts in an area that is advantageous for you.
 The comfort element comes in during the imaging process.
 The old way to take x-rays would be to put a bulky sensor in your mouth.
 This new technology saves you the hassle by having an adjustable arm that circles your head.
 3D x-rays are an exciting breakthrough that significantly benefit both the dentist and the patient.The ability to see in high resolution exactly what dental problems, if any exists, allows us to give patients the most accurate diagnosis and treatment available.